 I will also be focusing my attention towards a revamped Erasmus exchange programme.
 One of the most successful and most beloved European programmes, the Erasmus+ has allowed millions of Europeans to study abroad.
 There is however room for improvement.
 Every student should be allowed to take part in Erasmus and accessibility for students in vocational training should be enhanced.

 As the first elected Member of European Parliament (MEP) from the Netherlands, with Afro-Caribbean roots, I am dedicated to look after the interests of EU citizens in the Overseas Countries and Territories of the European Union.
-Especially those that are parts of the Kingdom of the Netherlands: Aruba, Curacao, Sint Maarten, Bonaire, Saba and Sint Eustatius.
+Especially those that are part of the Kingdom of the Netherlands: Aruba, Curaçao, Sint Maarten, Bonaire, Saba and Sint Eustatius.
 Any inhabitant of these islands that holds a Dutch passport is also an EU citizen and deserves representation in the European Parliament.

 I want to be an outspoken voice for those citizens, in the only European institution that represents them directly.
 During my election campaign, I visited a number of the islands, because I believe their European vote matters.
-With actions like this, I will continue to emphasize the relationship between all part of the Kingdom of the Netherlands and the European Union.
+With actions like this, I will continue to emphasise the relationship between all parts of the Kingdom of the Netherlands and the European Union.
 A relationship that should go both ways.